yiqun-liu/Algo-Lab-ETHz/week9/README.md

 ## Canteen

-A MCMF problem

-It is pretty obvious in many ways.

-Information about one edge are grouped when provided.

-The are exactly two units which go in parallel, reminding us of cost & capacity.
+**Minimum Cost Maximum Flow**

-However, the intuitive implementation results in `TL` because it introduce negative cost.
+An intuitive implementation results in `TL` because it involves negative cost.

 Notice: cost always takes the second priority.
-Any change in costs does not affect the flow.
-We can add a constant cost to all negative-cost edges.
-As the max flow remain unchanged, and there is only one negative-cost edge in the original model, this modification will increase cost in all cases by `max_flow * increased_amount`, with no more side effect.
+Changes in costs never affect the value of maximum flow.
+Also, on every unit flow flowing from source to sink, there is one and only one edge with negative cost.
+With that observation, we can add a constant, positive bias to all negative cost.
+This modification will increase cost by `max_flow * increased_amount`, with no other side effects (the relative differences are not changed, so it do not change the preference).